drvinceknight/cfm/nbs/chapters/04-matrices/main.md

 **If you are not sure how to do something, have a look at the "How To" section.**

-1. Obtain the determinent and the inverses of the following matrices:
+1. Obtain the determinant and the inverses of the following matrices:
     1. \\(A = \begin{pmatrix} 1 / 5 & 1\\1 & 1\end{pmatrix}\\)
     2. \\(B = \begin{pmatrix} 1 / 5 & 1 & 5\\3 & 1 & 6 \\ 1 & 2 & 1\end{pmatrix}\\)
     3. \\(C = \begin{pmatrix} 1 / 5 & 5 & 5\\3 & 1 & 7 \\ a & b & c\end{pmatrix}\\)